elysium-suite/aeacus/README.md

 [[check]]
 # If no points are specified, they are auto-calculated
-# out of 100 points
-# ex.
-50 specified points, 5 checks with no points specified
+# out of 100 points (ex.
+50 specified points, 5 checks
-# then they're 10 points each
+# with no points specified-- they're 10 points each)
     [[check.pass]]
     type="CommandNot"
     arg1="cat /etc/passwd /etc/shadow"